WPitera/Show-Recommendation-System/README.md

 ## Content

 - **Summary**
-  The summary, or synopsis, includes the information from Wikipedia and other official material about the show and movie
+  -The summary, or synopsis, includes the information from Wikipedia and other official material about the show and movie

 - **Genre**
   -Genre includes any tropes or categories that the anime show falls into: fantasy, action thriller, historical, etc.